Mueller reassigned top FBI agent in Russia probe

 Special counsel Robert Mueller removed a top FBI agent over the summer helping to investigate Russian interference in the 2016 election, a spokesman for Mueller's office said Saturday.
-Confirmation of the agent's dismissal came after two reports surfaced that said the agent may have shared texts that were critical of President Donald Trump.
+Confirmation of the agent's dismissal from his role on Mueller's team came after two reports surfaced that said the agent may have shared texts that were critical of President Donald Trump.

-The agent, Peter Strzok, a counterintelligence veteran, was reassigned from Mueller's team as a Justice Department investigation found the texts that he sent to a colleague, The Washington Post and The New York Times first reported.
+The agent, Peter Strzok, a counterintelligence veteran, was reassigned when the Justice Department inspector general's office found potentially disparaging texts he sent to a colleague, The Washington Post and The New York Times first reported.

 Strzok was exchanging the texts with Lisa Page, an FBI lawyer with whom he was having an extramarital affair, The Post reported.
-NBC News has not confirmed the contents of the texts and other details of Strzok’s removal.
+Page was also on Mueller's team but left two weeks before the alleged anti-Trump texts were found.
+NBC News has not confirmed the contents of the messages and other details of Strzok’s removal.

 "Immediately upon learning of the allegations, the Special Counsel's Office removed Peter Strzok from the investigation," said Peter Carr, a spokesman for the special counsel's office.
 "Lisa Page completed her brief detail and had returned to the FBI weeks before our office was aware of the allegations.”